bsc-pm/nanos6/README.md

 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
 1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
 1. `--with-dlb=prefix` to specify the prefix of the DLB installation
+1. `--with-jemalloc=prefix` to specify the prefix of the jemalloc installation
 1. `--enable-cuda` to enable support for CUDA tasks
 1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure